A substantial Blu-ray package befitting the legendary status of Jean-Luc Godard’s debut.

 This isn’t what I expected.
 A seven-hour layover?

-In today’s ironic age, a movie like The House of the Devil that wears its homages proudly—and wears them this well—is something to be celebrated.
+A film like this that wears its homages proudly—and wears them this well—is something to be celebrated.